 Applications open in early September and close early October.
 Award recipients are notified in early November.
 In your application, we ask you to tell us:

 Your project must meet our guidelines and demonstrate innovation and the potential to benefit students.
 All submissions will be reviewed by multiple readers based on criteria found on our application website.

-We awarded almost $10,000 to eleven educators this year.
+We awarded nearly $15,000 to fourteen educators this year.
 Check out this year's recipients below.